Sidebox: Where do all the data go if it is NOT mapped?

 WARNING: Use EXTREME CAUTION when DELETING / CHANGING a Mapped Field

-Once you have mapped a Field for use in a survey, the following actions will negatively affect the survey and could cause data to be lost:
+Once you have mapped a Field for use in a form, the following actions will negatively affect the form and could cause data to be lost:

 PART C: How to Remove all Mapping from an Object